 Many instructors at Calliope have taught for 20-40 years!
 Typically beginning after a music education or performance degree.

 Among instructors at Calliope Music Studios are those with certain specialties.
 For instance, we can offer guitar lessons for any style including: classical, rock, folk, bass, uke.
 Piano lessons may include classical, pop, jazz and improv, composition.
-One piano instructor enjoys teaching left hand only students!
-Another is a pro at the Gordon Method.
+We also specialize in left hand alone lessons for piano students, and students who are blind or vision impaired.

 Many of us attend the CSMTA state conference, and the National MTNA as well.
 Both help us discover new methods of teaching, and remain excited about music education.
 Some of us have been singing with the Denver Opera Collective in the Summers.